Webscale-RL: Automated Data Pipeline for Scaling RL Data to Pretraining Levels: Webscale-RL Dataset

 We construct \textbf{\texttt{Webscale-RL}} dataset by running the data pipeline over a subset ($\sim$1M data in total) of the mixture of pretraining corpora including DCLM~\cite{li2024datacomplm}, Wikipedia~\cite{wikidump}, MegaMath~\cite{zhou2025megamath}, Stack-v2~\cite{lozhkov2024starcoder}, etc. The choice of pretraining data here aims to cover diverse domains and mimics previous practice on pretraining~\cite{bakouch2025smollm3}.
 The data selection is flexible and can be adjusted based on the target model and application.

 In RL data conversion, we use GPT-4.1-mini for domain classification and final quality check, and GPT-4.1 for data filtering and QA generation.
+As we mentioned in QA generation stage in Sec.~\ref{sec: webscalerl pipeline}, our pipeline aims to extract answer grounded by the pretraining document instead of distilling from a strong LLM, which reduces the bias and reliance on the backend LLMs.
+Therefore, the pipeline can be extended to other open-source LLMs such as GPT-OSS~\cite{agarwal2025gpt} and Deepseek series~\cite{deepseek_r1}.
 For each qualified document, we assign up to 3 personas to generate diverse QA pairs.
 The final dataset contains $\sim$1.2M QA pairs covering 9+ domains.
 Note that the dataset can easily be further scaled up to the pretraining level with our \textbf{\texttt{Webscale-RL}} pipeline.
 More details of dataset construction are described in Appendix~\ref{app: dataset details}.